IT-BAER/grafana/README.md

 3. In Grafana, navigate to **Dashboards** → **+ Import**
 4. Click on **Upload JSON file** and select the `dashboard.json` file from the dashboard's directory
 5. Before finalizing the import, ensure the dashboard is using your working data sources
-6. Copy any assets from the dashboard's `assets` folder to your Grafana's public assets directory (if required by the specific dashboard)
+6. (OPTIONAL) Copy any Assets from the Dashboard's `assets` folder to your Grafana's public assets directory (Usually ```/usr/share/grafana/public/img/bg```)

-Note: The path may vary depending on your Grafana installation.
+> **ℹ️ Note:** The path may vary depending on your Grafana installation.
 Refer to individual dashboard documentation for specific asset requirements.

 <br>